Equiresidual algebraic geometry I: The affine theory: Conclusions

 \section{Conclusions}

-So far we have a built a robust theory of (equiresidual) affine algebraic varieties over any field and a promising extension of the usual commutative algebra underlying affine algebraic geometry over algebraically closed fields.
-We have laid the groundwork for a theory of algebraic equivarieties, which we will develop in a forthcoming publication (\cite{EQAG2}), and in which we will expound the important particular case of quasi-projective equivarieties.
+So far we have built a robust theory of (equiresidual) affine algebraic varieties over any field and a promising extension of the usual commutative algebra underlying affine algebraic geometry over algebraically closed fields.
+We have laid the groundwork for a theory of algebraic equivarieties, which we will develop in \cite{EQAG2}, in which we expound the important particular case of quasi-projective equivarieties.
 From this point on, several directions may be pursued.
-First it is desirable and possible to pursue this subject further and investigate some usual constructions and theorems from classical algebraic geometry in the present setting.
-For a start, we hope to tackle shortly the study of simple points and tangent spaces, of étale morphisms of algebraic equivarieties, and of differential forms, thanks to the formalism of canonical localisations and $*$-algebras.
-Further explorations may concern normal varieties and other subjects pertaining to the classical theory, which will have to be reinterpreted in the equiresidual approach.
-Another obvious series of questions lies in the potential application of the present general theory to the study of the \og inner" algebraic geometry of any particular field, using the tools and concepts presented here.
-A good start would be to sketch some general features of algebraic geometry over the field $\QQ$ of rational numbers without working in its algebraic closure.
-In this perspective, normic forms have played a fundamental role in the present work, but were only used as a "tool" for the Äquinullstellensatz and the Equiradical, whereas in general homogeneous polynomials with only the trivial zero may serve to characterise the special ideals (Remark \ref{HOMSIGN}).
-We plan to explore deeper this topic, hopefully connecting through Galois theory the present approach to algebraic geometry in an algebraic closure or a separable closure of the ground field.
-The example of $\QQ$ would again be a good landmark.
-From another point of view, Proposition \ref{BIJMAX} shows that the maximal spectrum is well behaved with respect to all $*$-algebras of finite $*$-type, and not only with respect to affine, i.e. special, ones, which are reduced.
-Along this line of thought, after some background on algebraic equivarieties we would naturally be led to an equiresidual version of the algebraic spaces, which would permit the use of infinitesimals in a mild formalism avoiding for the moment the need of an analogue or generalisation of scheme theory.\\
+First we wish to explore this subject further and investigate some usual constructions and theorems from classic algebraic geometry in the present setting, as the study of simple points and tangent spaces, of dimension global and local, of \'etale morphisms between algebraic equivarieties, and of differential forms, thanks to the formalism of canonical localisations and $*$-algebras, as well as normal varieties, if we may reinterpret the notion of integral dependence in the context of $*$-algebras.
+Another series of questions lies in the potential applications of EQAG to the \og inner" algebraic geometry of any particular field, using the concepts and tools presented here.
+A good start and key trial would be to sketch some general features of algebraic geometry over $\QQ$.
+In this perspective, normic forms have played a fundamental role in the present work, but were only used as a basic ingredient for the \"Aquinullstellensatz, the equiradical and the characterisation of the homogeneous signature and special algebras and ideals.
+They however appear in an axiomatisable setting in \cite{MK} in connexion with Galois extensions of the ground field, so this topic should be explored further in relation to Galois theory, hopefully connecting EQAG with algebraic geometry in the algebraic closure of a perfect ground field.
+From another point of view, Section \ref{ESSPECDUAL} shows that the maximal spectrum functor is very well behaved with respect to all $*$-algebras of finite $*$-type whenever they are special (i.e essential).
+Along this line of thought, dropping the \og special" hypothesis there should be conceived an equiresidual alternative to schemes in order to take care of infinitesimals, maybe an analogue of the usual algebraic spaces.
+This would be closely related to the study of the interaction between EQAG and classic henselisation.